Tuberculosis 2007

 In 1890, at the 10th International Congress of Medicine held in Berlin, Koch announced a compound that inhibited the growth of tubercle bacilli in guinea pigs when given both pre- and post-exposure.
 It was called 'tuberculin' and was prepared from glycerol extracts of liquid cultures of tubercle bacilli.
 Clinical trials using tuberculin as a therapeutic vaccine were soon initiated.
 The results were published in 1891 and revealed that only few persons were cured, at a rate not different from that of untreated patients.
 But, although results for treatment were disappointing, tuberculin was proven valuable for the diagnosis of TB (Kaufmann 2005).

-One of Koch's papers (Koch 1891), describing the preparation and partial purification of tuberculin served as the first description of the production of the partially purified derivative (PPD) of tuberculin, presently used in the Mantoux test, also known as the Tuberculin Skin Test, Pirquet test, or PPD test (see chapter 13).
+of the partially purified derivative (PPD) of tuberculin, presently used in the Mantoux test, also known as the Tuberculin Skin Test, Pirquet test, or PPD test (see chapter 13).

 1.5.
 Sanatorium and initial therapies